 "But it's not necessary that every summer we bring in a big name for the media or their image because that only lasts as long as the presentation and not much longer.

-"We want great footballers who work and understand this club and its history.
+"We want great footballers who work hard and understand this club and its history.
 Those that know me, know I always want the best to come to Madrid."